Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Convex Gaussian Minimax Theorem

-The key technical instrument employed in the high-dimensional analysis, where both the number of measurements and the dimension of the problem go to infinity, is the asymptotic version of the Convex Gaussian Minimax Theorem (CGMT), which we will present in Proposition~\ref{prop:cgmt}.
-A self-contained exposition of this result is presented in the following.
+The key technical instrument employed in the high-dimensional analysis, where both the number of measurements and the dimension of the problem go to infinity, is the asymptotic version of the Convex Gaussian Minimax Theorem (CGMT), which we will present in Fact~\ref{prop:cgmt}.
+A self-contained exposition of this result is presented in what follows.

 Consider the general problem of analyzing the following \textit{primary optimization} (PO) problem